johnkerl/pgpg/README.md

 PGPG is the Pretty Good Parser Generator.

-As of Feburary 2023 it is very much a sketch and a work in progress.
+It's very much a work in progress!

-As of February 2026 I'm picking this back up again, making significant use of Cursor.

 ## Sample apps